jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (b) the information relevant to the calculation of the person's family scheme income for the tax year; and (c) other information required by the Commissioner.
 (5)
-(6) A person who is eligible for a tax credit under the family scheme in an income year, or would be eligible if their spouse, civil union partner, or de facto partner were not a transitional resident, and who would otherwise be a transitional resident in an income year may apply not to be a transitional resident under section HR 8(4) of that Act.
+(6) A person who is eligible for a tax credit under the family scheme in an income year, or would be eligible if their spouse, civil union partner, or de facto partner were not a transitional resident, and who would otherwise be a transitional resident in an income year may apply not to be a transitional resident under section HR 8(4) of the Income Tax Act 2007.
 (7) A notice of election under section HR 8(4) must be— (a) in a form acceptable to the Commissioner; and (b) be received by the Commissioner on or before the latest of the following: